bplaat/neva-processor/README.md

 - As much as possible compatible at assembler level (for portability)
 - More registers 4, 6 or 8 (for better performance)
 - More flags and jump / branch instructions like: jump if less signed (for more flexibility)
-- Direct write access to the stack pointer as a register (for more flexibility)
+- Direct write access to the stack pointer, and banks as registers (for more flexibility)
 - Variable instruction length encoding (for smaller code size and better performance)

 I think it would also be nice to make a simple VGA video card / generator for this new processor that can do the following: